About the Community Participant Lab Opportunities

 Eligibility to participate in SMU’s Physical Therapy Community Participant Lab includes the following:

-• Spring: we need participants with a documented neurologic condition (such as stroke, Parkinson’s disease, multiple sclerosis, spinal cord injury, brain injury, or generalized balance problems).
+• Spring: we need participants with a documented neurologic condition (such as stroke, Parkinson’s disease, multiple sclerosis, spinal cord injury, brain injury, or generalized balance problems) for 5 sessions starting in March.
 Participants must be able to walk/wheel independently or require no more than minimal assistance from one other person to move around.

-• Fall: we need participants with an orthopedic condition that is symptomatic and/or results in dysfunctional movement (such as shoulder pain limiting your ability to participate in your hobbies).
+• Fall: we need participants with an orthopedic condition that is symptomatic and/or results in dysfunctional movement (such as shoulder pain limiting your ability to participate in your hobbies) for 4 sessions starting in October.

 • Commitment to attending all scheduled sessions